indigo-iam/escape-docs/README.md

 The [ESCAPE IAM instance][escape-iam] is now available.

 Registration is active.
 Currently users can authenticate via Google and IAM credentials.
-EduGAIN authentication will be will come in September, 2019.
+EduGAIN authentication will come in September, 2019.

 IAM documentation is available [here][iam-docs].